ffiadmin/password-reset/README.md

 Will be rewritten to this:

- > It appears as though you have requested that your password be reset for the following account: http://`wordpress-site`/
+ > It appears as though you have requested your password to be reset for the following account: http://`wordpress-site`/
  > Your username is: `username`
  > If you did not request this email, you may safely disregard it.
  > To reset your password, visit the following address:
  >
  > http://`wordpress-site`/wp-login.php?action=rp&key=`key`&login=`url-encoded-username`

+This plugin will also disable sending password change notification emails to the administrator.